Susan Petigru King: Childhood

-Sue King was born on October 23, 1824, as the youngest of four children.
-She was raised in her family’s spacious home on Broad Street, within the center of Charleston’s elite business and social district.
-Her father, James Petigru, was a successful attorney and politician, while her mother, Jane Amelia Petigru, presented a strong lineage as the daughter of a rich Charleston planter.
+Susan Dupont Petigru, known as "Sue", was born on October 23, 1824, as the youngest of four children.
+She was raised in her family’s home on Broad Street, within the center of Charleston’s elite business and social district.
+Her father, James Petigru, was an attorney and politician, while her mother, Jane Amelia Petigru, was the daughter of a rich Charleston planter.
 Her father was gone at least four months of the year on business, and the rest of the time thoroughly preoccupied with work.

 Her mother suffered an emotional breakdown when Sue was only two years old.
 Her oldest brother, eight-year-old Albert, died from a fall off their third-floor bannister.
 This event, coupled with caring for three young children and three of James’s adolescent sisters, left Jane Amelia a physical and emotional wreck.
-She began to develop a series of illnesses, some real and some feigned, which increased her social isolation and encouraged a strong, lifelong addiction to morphine.
-James’s sister Harriette wrote that Jane Amelia was an “unnatural” woman who “lies in bed from morning till night with every luxury about her & complains of poverty,” and furthermore “makes her husband’s time at home wretched.”
+She began to develop a series of illnesses, some real and some feigned, which increased her social isolation and encouraged a lifelong addiction to morphine.
+James’s sister Harriette wrote that Jane Amelia was an “unnatural” woman who "lies in bed from morning till night with every luxury about her & complains of poverty", and furthermore “makes her husband's time at home wretched.”
 Another sister-in-law, Louise Porcher, stated Jane Amelia possessed “heartless selfishness” and an obsession with “flattery & adulation,” all traits that would later be ascribed to her daughters.

 Sue attended school first at Madame Talvande’s French School for Young Ladies in Charleston, along with classmate Mary Boykin Chesnut, and later at Madame Binsse’s in Philadelphia.
 At Talvande’s in particular she focused on French, the required language for both instructional and social dialogues, but she also studied chemistry, botany, astronomy, literature, rhetoric, German, art, dancing and music.
 The young women also attended social gatherings amongst their Madame’s acquaintances, during which they were expected to learn and practice their grace and etiquette.
 Sue, expecting the urban North to contain a world of excitement and adventure, was frequently discouraged by the social restrictions created by her father’s unwillingness to produce appropriate financing.
 She frequently wrote back complaining of malaise and depression, which her father claimed was feigned.
 Years later, Sue wrote that “it is so long since I have left this part of the country nine years; and when I was at the North, I was too young to appreciate or know its advantages.”

 While he did not encourage her reckless spending, Sue’s father did encourage her love of reading and writing.
 He did, however, worry about her marriage prospects, having recognized that Sue bore both his own wit and temperament, without any ability or desire to control it.